-Based on updated topographic information, this map reflects more detailed and up-to-date stream channel configurations and floodplain delineations than those shown on the previous FIRM for this jurisdiction.
-As a result, the Flood Profiles and Floodway Data tables for multiple streams in the Flood Insurance Study Report (which contains authoritative hydraulic dally may reflect stream channel distances that differ from what is shown on the map.
-Also, the oad to floodplain relationships for unrevised streams may differ from what i
+Based on updated topographic information, this map reflects more detailed and up-to-date stream channel configurations and floodplain defineations thou those shown on the previous FIRM for this jurisdiction.
+As a result the Flood Profiles and Floodway Data tables for multiple streams in the Flood Insurance Study Report (which contains authoritative hydraulic data) may reflect stream channel distances that differ from what is shown on the msp.
+Also, the oad to floodplain relationships for unrevised streams may differ from what shown on previous maps.

-Corporate limits shown on this map are based on the best data available at the tim of publication.
-Because changes due to annexations or de-annexations may hav occurred after this map was published, map users should contact appropriat community officials to verify current corporate limit locations.
+Corporate limits shown on this map are based on the best data available at the time of publication.
+Because changes due to annexations or de-annexations may have occurred after this map was published, map users should contact appropriate community officials to verify current corporate limit locations.

-Please refer to the separately printed Map Index for an overview map of the county showing the layout of map panels; community map repository addresses; and a Listing of Communities table containing National Flood Insurance Program dates for each community as well as a listing of the panels on which each community interesting the program of the panels on which each community interesting the program of the panels on which each community interesting the program of the panels on which each community interesting the program of the panels on which each community interesting the program of the panels of the panels
+Please refer to the separately printed Map Index for an overview map of the county showing the layout of map panels, community map repository addresses; and a Listing of Communities table containing National Flood insurance Program dates for each community as well as a listing of the panels on which each community

-For information on available products associated with this FIRM visit the Map Service Center (MSC) vebsite at http://msc.tema.gov.
-Available products may include previously issued Letters of Map Change, a Flood Invariance Study Report, and/or digital versions of this map.
+Service Center (MSC) website at http://msc.fema.gov, Available products may include previously issued Letters of Map Change, a Flood Insurance Study Report, and/or digital versions of this map.
 Many of these products can be ordered or obtained directly from the MSC website.